Nirv2389/politizen/README.md

 ## Design

 The design of this project is generated via the implementation of [Angular Material](https://material.angular.io/).
-For information on the latest Material releases, bugfixes, breaking changes, notes, and planned components; see the the [github] repository(https://github.com/angular/material2).
-For [Material Icons] please visit (https://material.io/tools/icons/?style=baseline).
+For information on the latest Angular Material releases, bugfixes, breaking changes, notes, and planned components; see visit the [Material2](https://github.com/angular/material2) repository.

+For information on the Material Icons, please visit the [Material Icons](https://material.io/tools/icons/?style=baseline) site.

 ## Further help